SynapseTraining/basic_performance_monitoring_tutorial/Tutorials/basic_performance_monitoring/01_Introduction.md

-# Setting Up a Bausic Performance Monitoring Server
+# Setting Up a Basic Performance Monitoring Server

 ## Introduction
 The purpose of this tutorial is to help you setup a monitoring server capable of collecting performance data (metrics) from devices in order to assist